NISHA-R-DATA/AirIQ-India-Dashboard/README.md

   - Vehicular pollution
   - Residential biomass combustion

-Conversely, gases like ozone, sulphur di oxide and nitrogen dioxide remained largely within safe thresholds, underscoring the dominant role of fine particulate pollution.
+Conversely, gases like **ozone, sulphur di oxide and nitrogen dioxide** remained largely within safe thresholds, underscoring the dominant role of fine particulate pollution.

 ### 5. High-Risk Zones: Year-Round Health Hazards
-Cities such as Delhi, Amritsar, Jorapokhar, and Patna experienced "unhealthy" air for over 95% of the year, showing:
+Cities such as **Delhi, Amritsar, Jorapokhar, and Patna** experienced "unhealthy" air for **over 95% of the year**, showing:
 - Consistent PM2.5 and PM10 exceedances
-- Frequent CO spikes—particularly in October and November, driven by:
+- Frequent CO spikes—particularly in **October and November**, driven by:
   - Diwali-related emissions
   - Crop residue burning